Go to

 Pros and cons of implementing a patient satisfaction survey

-A patient satisfaction survey offer invaluable insights for healthcare quality improvement.
+A patient satisfaction survey offers invaluable insights for healthcare quality improvement.
 Their implementation comes with both advantages and challenges, though.
 Let’s explore these in detail:

 Pros: